 The latest addition to Chicago's whiskey-soaked scene is this stunning hotel lounge and restaurant perched on the 20th floor of luxury property Conrad Chicago.
 Offering premium views of the famed Magnificent Mile shopping district, Baptiste & Bottle is the sort of place you take a high-rolling bourbon or single-malt scotch enthusiast.
 The collection, of course, is impressive, with cellar selections from Canada, Japan, and Scotland.
 Guests may order them by tasting flight, glass or bottle.

 The authentic Scottish pub claims to have the largest collection of single-malt scotch in Chicago.
 Duke's "whiskey cellar" spotlights all of Scotland's regions, including the Highlands, Island, and Speyside malts.

 Long before whiskey lounges became trendy, Delilah's was keeping it real in Lincoln Park.
 Whiskey-obsessed owner Mike Miller is known throughout the world for his expertise on scotch and bourbon, and his well-worn tavern gets regular visits from people all over the globe.
 Delilah's spotlights offbeat cult films, punk and goth music.
-There are also $2 and $3 whiskey specials every night.
+There are also $2 whiskey specials every Monday night.
 Delilah's is about a five-minute drive from Hotel Lincoln.